 Three models shared the top of our ease of cleaning podium, all receiving a score of 8 out of 10.
 The Nespresso Inissia's capsule system leaves almost no cleanup unless you use a separate milk frother to make a milk drink.
 Its descaling process only took 15 minutes and was fairly straightforward when using the included instructions.
 The De'Longhi Nespresso Lattissima Pro also has a cleanup free capsule system.
 The descaling process was easy and all parts of the automatic milk frother are dishwasher safe (and it can be stored in the fridge to negate the need for daily cleaning). the De'Longhi Magnifica was the only non-capsule machine to grace the top upper tier of our ease of cleaning testing.
 This was largely due to its super simple and automated descaling process, and the fact that its steam wand breaks down into multiple pieces, making it easy to clean all the nooks and crannies.
 The only downside is that none of its parts are dishwasher safe.

 The Nespresso Evoluo fell slightly behind the other capsule machines in our ease of cleaning testing, scoring a 7 out of 10.
-Like its compadres it require essentially zero daily cleaning, unless you use a separate frother to make milk drinks.
-It lost points for its descaling process, which took us over 35 minutes and went through so much water it became a hands-on process with refilling the water tanks and making sure things weren't overflowing.
+Like its compadres, it requires essentially zero daily cleaning, unless you use a separate frother to make milk drinks.
+It lost points for its descaling process, which took us over 35 minutes and went through so much water it became a hands-on process for refilling the water tanks and making sure things weren't overflowing.

 After the Breville we had a second tier of machines, all of which scored a 7 out of 10.
 These machines generally could create steamed milk with a decent texture and some nice fluffy frothed milk, though with some imperfections.
-The De'Longhi Nespresso Lattissima Pro and the Gaggia Anima Prestige both have automatic milk frothers that are very consistent and create good frothed milk, but the bubbles in the foam are a bit larger than the ideal 'microfoam' that creates the perfect cappuccino topping.
-The steamed milk from these machines tastes more like simple heated milk rather than having the velvety texture we were hoping for.
+The De'Longhi Nespresso Lattissima Pro and the Gaggia Anima Prestige both have automatic milk frothers that are very consistent and create well-frothed milk, but the bubbles in the foam are a bit larger than the ideal 'microfoam' that creates the perfect cappuccino topping.
+The steamed milk from these machines tastes more like milk that was heated in a microwave rather than having the velvety texture we were hoping for.

 The Gaggia Brera and the Mr. Coffee Cafe Barista both scored a 6 in this metric.
-The Gaggia Brera's steam wand create a nice foam when frothing, but the foam bubbles were larger, making it feel less creamy than the foam produced by the higher scoring models.
+The Gaggia Brera's steam wand creates a nice foam when frothing, but the foam bubbles were larger, making it feel less creamy than the foam produced by the higher scoring models.
 It could steam milk fairly well but lacked the nice texture we were looking for, and we could never get that small layer of foam on top that is indicative of perfectly steamed milk.
 The Mr. Coffee Cafe Barista produced similar steamed and frothed milk, though it did so with a more convenient automatic frother.

-— Max Mutter and Steven Tata
+— Michelle Powell, Max Mutter and Steven Tata